GatorEducator/GatorMiner/README.md

 ```

 Besides, you are also welcome to report issues, including both feature
 requests and bug reports.
-Feedback is greatly appreciated if you are using
+Feedback is greatly appreciated.
-our tool.